Cloud-CV/EvalAI/docs/source/setup.md

 * In your browser, visit [https://github.com/Cloud-CV/EvalAI](https://github.com/Cloud-CV/EvalAI) and click the `fork` button.
 You will need to be logged in to GitHub to do this.

-* Open Terminal and clone your fork by
+* Open Terminal and clone your fork by typing

 ```shell
 git clone git@github.com:YOUR_GITHUB_USER_NAME/EvalAI.git evalai